AsierLambarri/cmd_fit/README.md

 The dependencies are: numpy, pandas and scipy.

-An example program is provided in a jupyter-notebook, whith which the following results have been obtained.
+An example program is provided in a jupyter-notebook, with which the following results have been obtained.

 ## The Results